WERZworld/TechnicalTestTasks/WERZ/README.md

 ## How to proceed with the test task

+1. Check out [existing app](https://apps.apple.com/ma/app/werz-the-good-life/id1425626243) (demo / qwerty123)
-1. Complete a technical test task;
+2. Complete a technical test task;
 2. Commit your code into a **private** GitHub repository
 3. Invite roman.tsegelskyi@kalon.tech, artem.kosiakevych@kalon.tech as collaborators to that repository.